5 Quick Paint Touch-Ups That Can Transform the Entire Room

 We carefully consider our front door paint colors because it can affect our property values and it's the first thing guests see—but what about the back of the door?
 After all, it's the last thing you see when leaving your house in the morning and is the last impression guests will have of your home.
 Make it memorable by brushing on an unexpected hue that still coordinates with the rest of your entryway decor.

 If your home has cased openings, or doorways without doors, consider painting the trim the same color as the walls but in a contrasting finish.
 If the wall is painted eggshell or flat, try brushing the trim with gloss.
 Want to amp up the contrast?
 Choose a darker shade of the same color that's on the walls or even a different color entirely for a bold effect.
+If you have impressive moldings, the fresh coat of paint will add to the architectural interest.
 Whichever option you choose, the contrast will call attention to this transition zone in your home.